-Pam has held a number of statutory and executive positions in the Government and tertiary education sector in Australia over the past 20 years.
+Pam has worked across a range of senior executive roles in the areas of regulation and education for the Australian and NSW Governments over the past 30 years.

 John Foreman, OAM